telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 so that notification receivers are aware of the format without needing to process the notification payload.
 Note that if a custom payload is used for the notification then a value of `custom` is used for the `Ngsiv2-AttrsFormat` header in the notification.
-Ngsiv2-AttrsFormat is a NON-MODIFIABLE HEADERS IN CUSTOM NOTIFICATIONS.
+Ngsiv2-AttrsFormat is a NON-MODIFIABLE header in custom notifications.
 Any attempt of doing so (e.g. `"httpCustom": { ... "headers": {"Ngsiv2-Attrsformat": "something"} ...}` will be ignored.

     Ngsiv2-Attrsformat: normalized